Passport for your ESTA application

 Does my child also need a passport for ESTA?

-Yes, a valid biometric passport is also a mandatory requirement for your child's ESTA application.
+A valid, biometric passport is also a mandatory requirement for your child's ESTA application.
+The ESTA application cannot be submitted with a child's passport or child ID card.

 Validity of your passport